+1 Differentiation b oetween

-Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic reasons
+holdings on which

+capital gains are

+expected and those se taken

+under other ob jectives

+including for

+relationship and s trategic

+reasons

-"Equity investments in the following are held in the Banking book 1-Subsidiaries & JVs - These are intended to be held for a long time with an intention to participate in the distribution of profits of the companies.
-These investments are classified as HTM.
-During April 2020, Some of the Investment of Subsidiaries and Joint Ventures shifted from HTM to AFS.
+Equity investments in the following are held in the Banking book 1 -Subsidiaries & JVs - These are intended to be held for a long time with an intention to participate in the distribution of profits of the companies.
+These investments are classified as HTM & AFS.

 - 2. Associates Most of these investments were originated by the erstwhile Development Financial Institutional (DFI) in fullfillment of its development banking role.
 Bank intends to divest these investments as and when opportunity arises.
 These investments are classified as AFS. - 3.
 Shareholding of less than 20% in equity capital of the investee companies which has been acquired through subscription / purchase / conversion of loan dues into equity/recovery of recompse.
 These are intended to be held over medium term and to be divested through buyback and / or sale through third parties, stock exchanges or otherwise.
-These investments are classified as AFS
+These investments are classified as AFS. - Discussion of important policies covering valuation and accounting of equity holdings in the banking book.This includes the accounting techniques and valuation methodologies used ,including key assumptions and practises affecting valuation as well as significant changes in these practises